wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Status Codes Comparator*
 a comparator responsible for processing collected *Status Codes*.

+*Status Codes Data Filter*
+a data filter that allows to exclude defined status codes.

 *Step*
 a single operation performed on the url defined in the `<collect>` phase of the suite.

 *Test*
 a definition of logical set of *Test Cases* performed on a set of URLs.

+*Test Executor*
+a module that is a part of Web API and that is an entry point of the test suite processing.

 *Test Suite*
 a set of *Tests* (at least one) finished with the *Report*.